 Damage to muscles, ligaments, and tendons is often referred to as a soft tissue injury.
 The most common soft tissue injury is whiplash.
 Whiplash occurs when the head is jerked back and forth quickly in a crash and the muscles and ligaments in the neck are stretched too far.

 Even a driver wearing a seatbelt can suffer bruises or broken ribs when their chest collides with the steering wheel or the seatbelt.
 In a high impact collision, passengers may also sustain chest injuries.

 Seatbelts don’t protect the head in a crash.
 As a result, drivers and passengers may suffer traumatic brain injuries, skull fractures or serious concussions.
 In a high-speed collision, it is not even necessary for the head to strike the inside of the car for a brain injury to occur.

 We Can Help

-If you’ve been injured and another person is at fault, contact us today to discuss your case with the top rated car accident lawyers in Buffalo.
+If you’ve been injured and another person is at fault, contact us today to discuss your case with the top-rated car accident lawyers in Buffalo.
 The consultation is free.
-We don’t take every case, but if we take yours, our team will fight tirelessly to ensure you receive the compensation for your medical expenses, pain and suffering, and lost wages that you deserve.
+Our team will fight tirelessly to ensure you receive the compensation for your medical expenses, pain and suffering, and lost wages that you deserve.
 We’ll stand by you to offer legal guidance through this confusing and difficult process so that you can focus on healing and rebuilding your life.